aridjayarecipes/cutesrecipes.web.app/content/post/2178-recipe-of-quick-prune-plum-kuchen.md

 1. Roll or pat down on a floured board until correct size.
 Transfer to pie plates and press in fruit

 A means of preserving the excessive harvest of a variety of crops, drying is a technique that has been used from time immemorial to prevent the wastage of food.
 Plum Kuchen Adapted, barely, from Gourmet.
 My grandma always made this for us during the summer with Italian prune plums.
 Italian prunes (fresh prune plums) and cinnamon sugar baked atop a cake-like pastry.
-You'll feel as though you were transported to a European café.
+You&#39;ll feel as though you were transported to a European café.

 So that is going to wrap it up with this special food prune (plum) kuchen recipe.
 Thank you very much for your time.
 I am sure that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!